‘Jersey Shore’ Star Mike ‘The Situation’ Sorrentino Gets Prison Sentence Delayed So He Can Shoot The Show

-In court documents filed in the Southern District of the State of New York — the district that handles federal filings — it was revealed that Sorrentino, who was originally due to be sentenced on June 20, 2018.
-However, in order to accommodate the filming schedule for Jersey Shore, the sentencing has been moved to August 15, 2018.
+In court documents filed in the Southern District of the State of New York — the district that handles federal filings — it was revealed that Sorrentino, who was originally due to be sentenced on June 20, 2018, will have his sentencing moved.
+In order to accommodate the filming schedule for Jersey Shore, the sentencing has been moved to August 15, 2018.

-Then, three days ago, Henry Klingeman — who is of counsel to The Situation — asked that the hearing date be rescheduled, again, because it conflicts with a “long-standing vacation” that the attorney had planned with his family.
+Then, three days ago, attorney Henry Klingeman asked that the hearing date be rescheduled, again, because it conflicts with a “long-standing vacation” that the attorney had planned with his family.

-So, Klingeman got the sentencing postponed, again, to September 7.
+Klingeman got the sentencing postponed, again, to September 7.

-Earlier this week, The Situation flew to Las Vegas to film Jersey Shore with the rest of the cast.
+Earlier this week, Sorrentino flew to Las Vegas to film Jersey Shore with the rest of the cast.

 The Situation is filming the second season of the classic MTV show, which has been subtitled “Family Vacation.”